dimitrismallis/CAD-Assistant/README.md

 ## 🚀 Overview

 CAD-Assistant is a tool-augmented VLLM framework for AI-assisted CAD.
-Our framework generated [FreeCAD](https://freecad-python-stubs.readthedocs.io/en/latest/autoapi/FreeCAD/index.html) code that is executed within CAD software directly and can process multimodal inputs, including textual queries, sketches, drawn commands and 3D scans.
+Our framework generates [FreeCAD](https://freecad-python-stubs.readthedocs.io/en/latest/autoapi/FreeCAD/index.html) code that is executed within CAD software directly.
+CAD-Assistant can process multimodal inputs, including textual queries, sketches, drawn commands and 3D scans.

 <p align="center">
   <img src="images/teaser.png" alt="CAD-Assistant Teaser" width="800"/>
 </p>

-Current release includes the CAD-Assistant framework augmented with FreeCAD and a 2D CAD sketch renderering tool.
-Evaluation is performed on the 2D partition of the SGP-Bench.
-More CAD-tool implementations and evaluation settings will be released soon.
+Current release includes the CAD-Assistant framework implementation intergrated with FreeCAD and augmented with a 2D CAD sketch renderering tool.Evaluation is performed on the 2D partition of the SGP-Bench.
+The code also allows for easy intergration of novel tools.
+More CAD-tool implementations and evaluation settings will be released.

 ## 🛠️ Installation